justinsta624/readme/README.md

 - **GraphQL**: Query language for APIs and a runtime environment for executing those queries against your data.
 - **Apollo Provider**: Component provided by the Apollo Client library, which is a comprehensive state management library for handling GraphQL data.
 - **Vite**: Build tool and development server for modern web development projects.
-- **Netlify**: Web development platform that provides a variety of services to simplify the process of building, deploying, and managing modern web projects.
+- **Heroku**: A cloud platform that offers easy deployment and management of web applications.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>